 For our ancestors, stress stemmed from diseases, searching for food, and avoiding animal predators.
 They needed to deal with these life-threatening issues, so their bodies temporarily ignored reproductive needs.
 These days, our stress comes in the form of technology, finances, kids, and more.
 With constant uncontrolled stress, our body disregards the balance of our sexual hormones.

 Don’t panic!
 Testosterone isn’t just for men.
 Women depend on a balanced level of testosterone to support a healthy sex drive.
 It’s no coincidence that libido tends to lessen as we age.
-Testosterone levels drop as the years pass, which may cause sexual dysfunction and decreased desire (10).
+Testosterone levels drop as the years pass, leading to sexual dysfunction and decreased desire (10).

 Ashwagandha is considered an aphrodisiac in Ayurvedic medicine.
 So, it’s no surprise that this herb can improve sexual health.
-Plus, the act of sex is a proven, natural stress reliever in itself.
+Plus, the act of sex is a proven, natural stress reliever.
 Now that’s one fire we can keep fueling!

 Ashwagandha Can Lessen Anxiety